aroz-online/ArOZ-Online-Module-Demos/demos/openPath_demo/README.txt

-This is a demo module of demonstrating the floatWindow functionality.
+This is a demo module of demonstrating the OpenPath API in ao_module functionality.